JustLazzy/qb-houses/README.md

+# NOTE
+This edit is not done yet, and you need fork of my lj inventory [here](https://github.com/JustLazzy/lj-inventory)

 # qb-houses
 Real Estate for QB-Core Framework :house_with_garden:

-# NOTE
-This edit is not done yet, you need fork of my lj inventory [here](https://github.com/JustLazzy/lj-inventory)

 # License